icearla16-hub/bcog-final_project/README.md

 Also, the Turtle should have a function to "sense" when it reaches a fork (i.e., when the spaces on either side are not occupied by a blockade) to prompt a question.

-### 3. Reading and displaying text from separate files, handling user inputs
+### 3. Reading and displaying text from separate files, organizing user inputs
 > NOTE: Homework 3 may be a helpful reference

 Import questions.txt and options.csv.
 The answer options will be formatted as follows: